tmfsd/KOReader-patches/README.md

 <img width="1264" height="697" alt="image" src="https://github.com/user-attachments/assets/4acd0995-fea9-4518-9c90-da1affe37e5d" />

 #### Adjust timezone
 Because Calibre creates UTC dates when you enter a year into the "Published" field the wrong date can be shown on your reader.
-For example: if you entered "1989" Calibre will create the UTC date 1989-01-01T00:00:00+00:00, but only if you live in Greenwich.
-If you live in the CET timezone instead it will adjust for the difference and store the date as 1988-12-31T23:00:00+00:00.
+For example: if you entered "1989" but live in the CET timezone Calibre will create the UTC date 1988-12-31T23:00:00+00:00.
 So instead of 1989 the reader will show 1988.

 Adjust the `TIMEZONE_OFFSET_HOURS` by the number of hours your timezone differs from UTC to prevent that.